croquet/croquet/historic/sdk/tutorials/0_6_events_pub_sub.md

 - _View-to-Model_ - The event is transmitted to the reflector and mirrored to all users.
 It will be executed during the next model simulation.

-Note that multiple models and views all can subscribe to the same event.
-The controller will take care of routing the event to each subscriber using the appropriate route.
+Note that multiple models and views can subscribe to the same event.
+The controller will take care of routing the event to each subscriber using the appropriate route, meaning that a view subscriber and a model subscriber will receive the event at slightly different times.

 ## Best practices